Michany/Ruihui-Intern/README.md

 5. Options (Currently working on)
    Designing a product for those who already hold the long position of ZE901 (core)
    The decision of buying or writing an option is made based on the prediction of the core price.

+6. Some VBA programs for work effciency

-6. Index enhancement (Currently working on)
+7. Index enhancement (Currently working on)
    __A allocation strategy: based on RSI cross section__

    Work out for the following indexes: